OctopusDeploy/blog/blog/2022-q2/responding-to-vulnerabilities/index.md

 ## Querying the build information to download CI artifacts

 We now have all the information in place to track the dependencies for any packages used in an Octopus release.
-It is possible to manually traverse the links exposed in the Octopus UI back to the GitHub Actions run, download the dependencies artifact, and scan the text file inside, but this manual workflow will not scale as the number of application increases.
+It is possible to manually traverse the links exposed in the Octopus UI back to the GitHub Actions run, download the dependencies artifact, and scan the text file inside.
+But this manual workflow will not scale as the number of application increases.
 What we want instead is to automate the process through a runbook executing a custom Python script.

 The first step is to define the dependencies for the script in the file `requirements.txt`.
 The script will make use of the [requests](https://pypi.org/project/requests/) package to streamline HTTP requests: